UnEthicalMK/Portfolio-Replication-SP500/README.md

 - Outperformance in 2023 was supported by favorable conditions for several non-U.S. ADRs and may not persist in future market environments.
 - Transaction costs, taxes, market impact, leverage, short selling, and currency hedging were not considered.
 - Securities with incomplete trading histories were excluded, which may introduce survivorship and selection bias into the results.
+- The analysis uses **Price Returns** rather than Total Returns, excluding dividend reinvestment.
+- Additionally, the Sparse Autoencoder contains stochastic training components, meaning results may vary slightly between runs unless random seeds are fixed.
 ---

 ## Disclaimer

-This project was developed for educational and research purposes only.
+This project is a prototype and developed for educational and research purposes only.
 The analysis, results, and portfolio constructions presented herein do not constitute financial, investment, or trading advice.
 Past performance is not indicative of future results, and no representation is made regarding the future performance of any security or strategy.